0xbitcoin/tokenpool/README.md

 ### Token Mining Pool

-Developed by the 0xBitcoin Community
+Developed by InfernalToast with help from the 0xBitcoin Community

 (GNU PUBLIC LICENSE)